chinonso810/alx-pre_course/0x01-git/README.md

 		. js/index.js
 	2. created a file bash/alx with these two lines inside: #!/bin/bash and echo "ALX"
 	3. Created a file bash/school with this two lines inside: #!/bin/bash and echo "School"
+	4. Updated the file bash/alx
+	5. Deleted the sub-directory js